rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches? ^1611

-And if you have not been faithful in that which is another’s, who will give you that which is your own? ^1612
+And if you have not been faithful in that which is another's, who will give you that which is your own? ^1612

 No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money. ^1613